Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 4. Add your criteria, including the sender, subject, keywords, and receiver.
 Then click Create filter and choose what you’d like to do with the emails.

-This setting also allows you to block email addresses if you prefer them to appear in your Spam folder.
+This setting also lets you block email addresses and redirect them to your Spam folder.

 From any email folder, select "Filter email" from the "Find" group in the ribbon.